 The scientific name of the palm trees is Arecaceae, and they belong to the botanical family of the perennial shrubs, Lianas.
-They are commonly called as the palm trees.
-In historical terms they are called Palmea or Palmaceae.
+They are commonly called palm trees.
+In historical terms, they are called Palmea or Palmaceae.
 These kinds of palm trees are flowering plants and they are the only single type in the monocot order of the Arecales.
-There are around 2600 species from 202 genera are very commonly known.
-They are commonly found in the tropical and subtropical and warm climates.
+There are around 2600 species from 202 genera that are very commonly known.
+They are commonly found in tropical and subtropical and warm climates.
 We can see the palm with its evergreen compound leaves topping the stem that is without branches.
 Even though this is a common character there are exemptions to this.
-Some of them exhibit enormous diversity in their physical characteristics.
-The palm trees can grow up in diverse habitats.
-They can grow in places like rainforest as well as in deserts, and belong to the most extensively cultivated families in the plant kingdom.
-They have been important to the human beings throughout the history.
+Some of them exhibit an enormous diversity in their physical characteristics.
+Palm trees can grow up in diverse habitats.
+They can grow in places like rainforests as well as in deserts, and belong to the most extensively cultivated families in the plant kingdom.
+They have been important to human beings throughout history.
 They offer several uses, as different foods are derived from them and are extensively used in landscaping because of their attractive appearance.
 They are economically important as a plant.

 Photo by: Ivan2010

 Before the advent of Christianity, the palm tree symbolized victory and triumph.
 Palm branches were given to the heroes of wars and games as a symbol of recognition of their prowess.
 The palm branch also symbolized the victory of good over evil by the early Christians.
 A good example of this is the jubilant entry into Jerusalem of Jesus Christ that we now celebrate as the Palm Sunday.
 Judaism sees the palm trees to symbolize peace and prosperity.
 The palm tree could also symbolize the Kabbalah’s Tree of Life.
 In the olden days the palm trees were used as a symbol of victory; now it is a symbol for vacations.